HsiangNianian/cWebDXCE/README.md

   - `index.html`: The frontend entry page.
 - backend: The backend folder handling the interface and database operation, implemented using the Flask framework.
   - `app.py`: A Python application implemented with Flask which provides CRUD-operational APIs.
-  - `database`: The database folder contains the `dice.db` database file.
+  - `database`: The database folder with the `dice.db` database file.

 Interface
 --------